Behind the scenes, Poland frustrates Russian investments

 The treatment of Russian investors fits uneasily with Poland's reputation as a liberal, open economy.

-Of 1,621 major foreign companies active in Poland, listed by the Polish foreign investment agency, five come from Russia, compared with 389 from Poland's other major neighbour, Germany.
+Of 1,621 major foreign companies active in Poland, listed by the Polish foreign investment agency, five come from Russia, compared with 389 from Poland's other major neighbor, Germany.

 Russia's total investment in Poland amounted to $63 million in 2011, compared with around 1.5 billion euros ($1.96 billion) from German firms.